 - Holders of a valid “Pass Education” Card

 - Artists affiliated to the Maison des Artistes or the Association Internationale des Arts Plastiques (AIAP)

 - Holders of a valid ICOM or ICOMOS card

 - Job seekers and people on income support

 - Holders of membership cards (permanent collections only)

 Can you visit the Louvre with a Paris City Pass?

 Visiting the Louvre with a Paris city pass is possible and also recommended, especially if you are planning on seeing numerous top museums and sights in Paris.
 The most popular pass is the Paris Museum Pass.

-The Paris Museum Pass gives you free skip the line entry to over 60 top museums and monuments in and around Paris, including, of course, the Louvre Museum.
+The Paris Museum Pass gives you free skip the line access to over 60 top museums and monuments in and around Paris, including, of course, the Louvre Museum.
 Visiting the Louvre with the Museum Pass is easy but a reservation for your visit is required.
-To reserve your visit go on the official website of the Louvre Museum, click on buy your ticket, then select Paris Museum Pass holders.
+To reserve your visit, go on the official website of the Louvre Museum, click on buy your ticket, then select Paris Museum Pass holders.
 Here you can choose the date and time slot of your visit.

 If you are also interested in free public transportation buy the Paris Passlib.
 The Paris Passlib combines the Paris Museum Pass with the Paris transportation pass.